projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 (``:command:`make```).
 You can also use the \`\`inline code\`\` markup (double backticks) to indicate a ``filename``.

 Don't use items within a single backtick, for example ```word```.
+Instead use double backticks: ````word````.

+Branch-Specific File Links
+**************************

+Links in the documentation to specific files in the GitHub tree should also be to the branch for that version of the documentation (e.g., links in the v2.5 release of the documentation should be to files in the v2.5 branch).
+You should not link to files in the master branch because files in that branch could change or even be deleted after the release is made.

-For references to files that are in the ACRN Hypervisor GitHub tree, you can use a special role that creates a hyperlink to that file.
+To make this kind of file linking possible, use a special role that creates a hyperlink to that file in the current branch.
 For example, a GitHub link to the reST file used to create this document can be generated using ``:acrn_file:`doc/developer-guides/doc_guidelines.rst```, which will appear as :acrn_file:`doc/developer-guides/doc_guidelines.rst`, a link to the “blob” file in the GitHub repo as displayed by GitHub.
 There’s also an